 In 2015 alone, global total benefits from GM crops were US$15.4 billion.
 Developing countries gained US$7.5 billion and industrial countries US$7.9 billion as per ISAAA report (pg.
 7).

 The US earned US$6.9 billion in 2015 from GM crops, according to ISAAA report (pg.
 7).

 A Lingering Debate

-In spite of all the statistics available, the use of GMOs remains hotly debated around the world.
+The use of GMOs remains hotly debated around the world.
 When considering the statistics, it's important to consider the source.
 There are organizations that are strong proponents of GMOs and those that strongly oppose the practice.
 This has led to controversy.
-Each organization can conduct its own study and highlight the results that support its position in the study's analysis.

 Many people, including Americans do not want to purchase modified.
 Average Americans are prepared to pay 5-14% more for non-GM food, and students even up to 60% premium, according to the ERS report (pg.
 35 and 36).
 The only way to ensure buying non-GM food in the United States is to buy organic.
 GMOs, and products with an ingredient derived from a GMO, cannot have the USDA organic seal on their labels.